JulianH89/oligo-finder-nf/README.md

 1. **SPLIT_FASTA**: The input multi-FASTA file is split into individual FASTA files, one for each gene.

-2. **GENERATE_METADATA**: For each gene, a set of sequences is generated, including surrounding sequence, oligos, reverse complement of oligos, etc.
+2. **GENERATE_METADATA**: For each gene, a set of sequences is generated, including surrounding sequence, oligos, refseq seeds, and reverse complement of oligos, etc.

 3. **FILTER_METADATA**: Filter sequences based on GC content, microRNA hits and forbidden motifs.